YolfTypo3/PictorialScales/README.md

 JavaScript to build pictorial scales associated with HTML elements.

-It can be used to display emoticons, arrows, sun/cloud from given values or to associate them with slide range, for example for survey applications.
+It can be used to display emoticons, arrows, sun/cloud from given values or to associate them with slide ranges, for example for survey applications.

 ## Examples